seanscofield/info_vis_spotify_project/README.md

 Of note, this directory contains:
-- A raw dataset of Spotify Charts weekly top-200 songs for various regions and weeks
+- A dataset (`known_final_dataset`) containing Spotify Charts for the year 2023 that has been augmented with additional data from the Spotify API and MusicBrainz API
-- A Jupyter notebook for transforming and validating that dataset
+- A Jupyter notebook for transforming and validating that dataset.
+This notebook also contains additional information about this dataset (for interested readers)
-- An output folder containing the most recent transformation of that dataset

 In order to run the code in the Jupyter notebook, make sure to first:
 - Install Jupyter Notebook